How to Open a Bank Account in Germany: Full Guide for Foreigners

 Types of bank accounts

-Foreigners may consider opening one of the following types of accounts depending on their needs:
+Here, foreigners can open one of the following types of accounts depending on their needs:

 Documents required

-• Valid passport or national identity card
+• Means of valid passport or national identity card

 • For non-residents – proof of foreign address of residence

-• To open a business account – company documents
+• To open a business account, company documents

 Open bank account in Germany online